jennyzz17/707_Final_Project/README.md

 ### Problem Description

-**Primary Hypothesis**:Less amount of nicotine in cigarettes can help reduce patients’ dependence on smoking.
+**Primary Hypothesis**: Less amount of nicotine in cigarettes can help reduce patients’ dependence on smoking.

 ### Data Description